 Science for a healthy, just, and more sustainable world

 Led by Dr. Aaron Bernstein, Harvard Chan C-CHANGE translates innovative research from faculty and students across Harvard T.H.
-Chan School of Public Health to help decision-makers understand the health consequences of our addiction to fossil fuels and shape the policies that help us lead more just, sustainable, and healthier lives.
+Chan School of Public Health to help decision-makers understand the health consequences of our addiction to fossil fuels and shape the policies that help us lead more just, sustainable, and healthy lives.

-From our landmark study on how coal impacts health at every stage of its life cycle, to our research measuring health benefits of climate policies, to our HarvardX course that has reached over 144k students in more than 100 countries around the world, we have brought our work into the halls of Congress, newsrooms, hospitals, and kitchens around the country.
+From our landmark study on how coal impacts health at every stage of its life cycle, to our research measuring the health benefits of cutting transportation emissions, to our HarvardX course that has reached 150,000 students in more than 100 countries around the world, we have brought our work into the halls of Congress, newsrooms, hospitals, and kitchens around the country for over 25 years.